LearnDifferent/my-notes/JVM调优.md

 3. After space-reclamation, the collection cycle restarts with another young-only phase.
 4. As backup, <u>if the application runs out of memory while gathering liveness information</u>, G1 performs an in-place <u>stop-the-world full heap compaction (Full GC)</u> like other collectors.

-## G1 Internals

-This section describes some important details of the Garbage-First (G1) garbage collector.

-### IHOP

-About Determining Initiating Heap Occupancy.

-The **Initiating Heap Occupancy Percent (IHOP)** is the threshold at which <u>an Initial Mark collection is triggered</u> and it is <u>defined as a percentage of the old generation size</u>.

-Adaptive IHOP :

-- G1 by default <u>automatically determines an optimal IHOP by observing how long marking takes and how much memory is typically allocated in the old generation during marking cycles</u>.
-This feature is called *Adaptive IHOP*.
-- If *Adaptive IHOP* is active, then the option <u>`-XX:InitiatingHeapOccupancyPercent` determines the initial value as a percentage of the size of the current old generation as long as there aren't enough observations to make a good prediction of the Initiating Heap Occupancy threshold</u>.

-Turn off Adaptive IHOP of G1 using the option`-XX:-G1UseAdaptiveIHOP`.
-In this case, the value of `-XX:InitiatingHeapOccupancyPercent` always determines this threshold.

-Internally, <u>Adaptive IHOP tries to set the Initiating Heap Occupancy</u> so that the first mixed garbage collection of the space-reclamation phase starts when the old generation occupancy is at a <u>*current maximum old generation size*</u> <u>minus</u> the <u>*value of `-XX:G1HeapReservePercent`*</u> <u>as the extra buffer</u>.

-### Marking

-G1 marking uses an algorithm called **Snapshot-At-The-Beginning (SATB)** :

-- It <u>takes a virtual snapshot of the heap at the time of the Initial Mark pause</u>, when **all objects that were live at the start of marking are considered live for the remainder of marking**.
-- This means that <u>objects that become dead (unreachable) during marking are still considered live</u> for the purpose of space-reclamation (with some exceptions).

-This may cause some additional memory wrongly retained compared to other collectors.
-However, SATB potentially <u>provides better latency during the Remark pause</u>.

-> See the [Garbage-First Garbage Collector Tuning](https://docs.oracle.com/javase/9/gctuning/garbage-first-garbage-collector-tuning.htm#GUID-90E30ACA-8040-432E-B3A0-1E0440AB556A) topic for more information about problems with marking.

- **The too conservatively considered live objects during that marking willbe reclaimed during the next marking**.

-### Behavior in Very Tight Heap Situations

-When the application <u>keeps alive so much memory</u> so that an <u>evacuation can't find enough space to copy to</u>, **an evacuation failure occurs**.

-*Evacuation failure* means that G1 tries to **complete the current garbage collection by <u>keeping any objects that have already been moved in their new location</u>, and <u>not copying any not yet moved objects, only adjusting references between the object</u>** .

-> *Evacuation failure* may incur some additional overhead（额外开销）, but generally should be as fast as other young collections.

-<u>After</u> this garbage collection with the <u>evacuation failure</u>, <u>G1 will resume the application as normal</u> without any other measures :

-- <u>G1 assumes</u> that the evacuation failure occurred close to the end of the garbage collection; that is, <u>most objects were already moved</u> and <u>there is enough space left to continue running the application until marking completes and space-reclamation starts</u>.
-- I<u>f this assumption doesn’t hold, then G1 will eventually schedule a Full GC</u>.
-This type of collection performs in-place compaction of the entire heap.
-This might be very slow.

-> See [Garbage-First Garbage Collector Tuning](https://docs.oracle.com/javase/9/gctuning/garbage-first-garbage-collector-tuning.htm#GUID-90E30ACA-8040-432E-B3A0-1E0440AB556A) for more information about problems with allocation failure or Full GC's before signalling out of memory.

-### Humongous Objects

-Humongous objects are objects larger or equal the size of half a region.
-The current region size is determined ergonomically as described in the [Ergonomic Defaults for G1 GC](https://docs.oracle.com/javase/9/gctuning/garbage-first-garbage-collector.htm#GUID-082C967F-2DAC-4B59-8A81-0CEC6EEB9016) section, unless set using the `-XX:G1HeapRegionSize` option.

-These humongous objects are sometimes treated in special ways:

-- Every humongous object <u>gets allocated as **a sequence of contiguous regions** in the old generation</u> :
-	- The start of the object itself is always located <u>at the start of the first region in that sequence</u>.
-	- <u>Any leftover space in the last region of the sequence will be lost for allocation until the entire object is reclaimed</u>.
-- Reclaim humongous objects:
-	- <u>Generally</u>, humongous objects can <u>be reclaimed only at the end of marking</u> during the Cleanup pause, or during Full GC if they became unreachable.
-	- There is, however, a <u>special provision for humongous objects for arrays of primitive types</u> for example, `bool`, all kinds of integers, and floating point values.
-	- G1 opportunistically <u>tries to reclaim humongous objects if they are not referenced by many objects at any kind of garbage collection pause</u>.
-This behavior is enabled by default but you can disable it with the option `-XX:G1EagerReclaimHumongousObjects`.
-- <u>Allocations of humongous objects may cause garbage collection pauses to occur prematurely</u>.
-G1 checks the Initiating Heap Occupancy threshold at every humongous object allocation and may force an initial mark young collection immediately, if current occupancy exceeds that threshold.
-- The <u>humongous objects never move</u>, not even during a Full GC.
-This <u>can cause premature slow Full GCs or unexpected out-of-memory conditions</u> with lots of free space left due to fragmentation of the region space.

-### Young-Only Phase Generation Sizing

-During the young-only phase, the set of regions to collect (collection set), consists only of young generation regions.

-G1 always sizes the young generation at the end of a young-only collection:

-- This way, G1 can meet the pause time goals that were set using `-XX:MaxGCPauseTimeMillis` and `-XX:PauseTimeIntervalMillis` based on long-term observations of actual pause time
-- It takes into account how long it took young generations of similar size to evacuate.
-This includes information like how many objects had to be copied during collection, and how interconnected these objects had been.

-If not otherwise constrained, then G1 adaptively sizes the young generation size between the values that `-XX:G1NewSizePercent` and `-XX:G1MaxNewSizePercent` determine to meet pause-time.

-> See [Garbage-First Garbage Collector Tuning](https://docs.oracle.com/javase/9/gctuning/garbage-first-garbage-collector-tuning.htm#GUID-90E30ACA-8040-432E-B3A0-1E0440AB556A) for more information about how to fix long pauses.

-### Space-Reclamation Phase Generation Sizing

-During the space-reclamation phase, G1 <u>tries to maximize the amount of space that's reclaimed in the old generation in a single garbage collection pause</u> :

-- The size of the **young generation is set to minimum** allowed, typically as determined by -XX:G1NewSizePercent,
-- and **any old generation regions to reclaim space are added** <u>until G1 determines that adding further regions will exceed the pause time goal</u>.

-In a particular garbage collection pause, G1 **adds old generation regions in order of their reclamation efficiency, highest first, and the remaining available time** <u>to get the final collection set</u>.

-The number of old generation regions to take per garbage collection is bounded at the lower end by the number of potential candidate old generation regions (*collection set candidate regions*) to collect, divided by the length of the space-reclamation phase as determined by `-XX:G1MixedGCCountTarget`.

-The **collection set candidate regions** are all <u>old generation regions that have an occupancy that's lower than `-XX:G1MixedGCLiveThresholdPercent` at the start of the phase</u>.

-**The phase ends when the remaining amount of space that can be reclaimed in the collection set candidate regions is less than the percentage set by `-XX:G1HeapWastePercent`.**

-> See [Garbage-First Garbage Collector Tuning](https://docs.oracle.com/javase/9/gctuning/garbage-first-garbage-collector-tuning.htm#GUID-90E30ACA-8040-432E-B3A0-1E0440AB556A) for more information about how many old generation regions G1 will use and how to avoid long mixed collection pauses.

 ## Ergonomic Defaults for G1

 This topic provides an overview of the most important defaults specific to G1 and their default values.
 They give a rough overview of expected behavior and resource usage using G1 without any additional options.